-You may also view and copy information about the Company and the Fund, including the SAI, by visiting the SEC's Public Reference Room in Washington, DC or the EDGAR Database on the SEC's Internet site at www.sec.gov.
-You may also obtain copies of fund documents by paying a duplicating fee and sending an electronic request to the following e-mail address: publicinfo@sec.gov, or by sending your written request and a duplicating fee to the SEC's Public Reference Section, Washington, DC 20549-1520.
-You may obtain information on the operation of the public reference room by calling the SEC at 1-202 -942-8090.
+You may also view and copy information about the Company and the Fund, including the SAI, by visiting EDGAR Database on the SEC's Internet site at www.sec.gov.
+You may also obtain copies of fund documents by paying a duplicating fee and sending an electronic request to the following e-mail address: publicinfo@sec.gov.

-'''

 Investment Company Act File No. 811-05518

-'''